MateuszKubuszok/CmderPackage/README.md

 File can be found on [http://sourceforge.net/projects/libusb-win32/files/latest/download](sourceforge).

+TODO
+---

+  [ ] Create separate script for adding depot-tools to the windows path.
+  [ ] Create separate script for building and installing boost.
+  [ ] Create separate script for cleaning and downloading depottools toolchain.

+License
+---

+Scripts and configs are published with Apache 2.0 license.
+As such anyone can use them and modify to their needs.

 Disclaimer
 ---

 I am not an author of any of those software.
 This builder merely puts together several software pieces and add some initial configuration to it.

+All credits goes to the authors of their respective product.

 Used software
 ---

+Software downloaded by script to put together a nice toolchain.

 ### Conemu